Let us turn now from the world of linguistics to the world of high theory, while

 unacceptable, but argues that it is unacceptable not because the text does not

-support it, but because no current interpretive strategy exists for producing
+support it, but because no current interpretive strategy exists for producing such

-such a reading:
+a reading:

-While there are always mechanisms for ruling out
+While there are always mechanisms for

-no reading, however outlandish it might appear, is inherently an
+that no reading, however outlandish it might appear, is inherently an

 impossible one.